Mandate and organisation

 The Norwegian Film Institute (NFI) is a public institution operating under the authority of the Ministry of Culture.
 NFI is the government’s executive body for the film sector and its advisor on film policy issues.
 Our main task is to put the government’s film policy into practice.

-The NFI is managed by its board and by CEO Kjersti Mo.
+The NFI is managed by CEO Kjersti Mo.

 Meld.
 St. 39 (2014–2015), a white paper on a film policy for the future, gave the Norwegian Film Institute the following mandate: